leafsphp/new-docs/leaf/v/2.4.2/README.md

 Building a better experience for existing features doesn't necessarily mean that there's nothing new in Leaf.
 To view all the changes made to Leaf since the last release, you can check the [release notes](https://github.com/leafsphp/leaf/releases/tag/v2.4.1).
 However, the major additions include:

-- Added option to turn off experimental method warnings
+- Added option to turn off experimental method warnings in `Leaf\Auth`

 - Added `Form::rule` which allows you to create your own rules for form validation.